deeppavlov/chatsky/docs/source/user_guides/slot_extraction.rst

 API overview
 ~~~~~~~~~~~~

-The basic building block of the API is the `Slot` class and its descendants
+The basic building block of the API is the
+`BaseSlot class <../apiref/dff.script.slots.types.html#dff.script.slots.types.BaseSlot>`_
-that vary depending on the value extraction logic.
-Each slot has a name
+and its descendants that vary depending on the value extraction logic.
-by which it can be accessed and a method for extracting values.
+Each slot has a name by which it can be accessed and a method for extracting values.
 Below, we demonstrate the most basic class that extracts values
-from user utterances using a regular expression.
+from user utterances using a regular expression and the
+`RegexpSlot class <../apiref/dff.script.slots.types.html#dff.script.slots.types.RegexpSlot>`_.

 .. code-block:: python